-- 7.28 The maximum standards as set out by the Development Management Document require 1 space per 20sqm for Class A1 retail use and 1 space per 1 bedroom dwelling (2 required).
-The existing retail floorspace to be lost at ground floor is 26sqm equating to a maximum of 1 parking space in accordance with the above standards. - 7 29 The vehicle access road to the rear of the site serves premises fronting London Road and will have a width of 2.3m.
+- 7.29 The maximum standards as set out by the Development Management Document require 1 space per 20sqm for Class A1 retail use and 2 spaces per 2 bedroom plus dwelling.
+The existing retail floorspace to be lost at ground floor is 26sqm equating to 1 parking space in accordance with the above standards. - The existing ground floor commercial unit fronting London Road would not benefit from 7.30 any off-street parking; however this is an existing situation.
+The vehicle access road to the rear of the site serves premises fronting London Road and will have a width of 2.3m.
 No objections are raised by the Councils Highways Officer given this element of the proposal is on a private access way not controlled by the local planning authority.
-The existing ground floor commercial unit fronting London Road would not benefit from any off-street parking, however this is an existing situation.
 The existing storage to the rear of the site will be removed.
-The proposed development will not provide any off street parking spaces for the two proposed flats.
+The proposed development will provide no off street parking for the two bedroom dwelling.
 Material weight has to be given to the appeal decision relating to application 18/00903/FUL.
-In accordance with Policy DM15 of the Development Management two parking spaces were required for the two bedroom apartment.
+In accordance with Policy DM15 of the Development Management Document two parking spaces were required for the two bedroom apartment.
 One parking space was proposed and deemed acceptable by the Inspector as stated in paragraph 22 of the decision "I have had regard to the proposal not adversely impacting the living conditions of neighbouring occupants, the accessibility of the site to services and facilities and the provision of adequate off-street car parking.
 However, the absence of harm is a neutral factor weighing neither for nor against the proposal".
 The parking standards set out above would require 2 parking spaces for the proposed development but only 1 net gain space than the existing use.
-The application site is well-served by sustainable transport options which do not rely on the use of a private motor car.
+The application site is well-served by sustainable transport options which do not rely of the use of a private motor car.
 In consideration of availability of local services and facilities within walking distance of the site and good public transport options, it is considered that on balance, the development is unlikely to cause additional on street parking to the detriment of highway safety or the local highway network.
 The applicant has made reference to 1305 London Road application 18/01811/FUL, whereby no parking provision was considered acceptable for three 1 bedroom flats given the site is located within a sustainable location.
 Parking was not a reason for refusal of the previous proposals.
-On balance, taking into account the proposal is for 2 single person flats and the site's proximity to London Road, it is not considered that parking conditions or highways safety would be materially harmed.
-Highways have raised no objection to the proposal. - 7.30 The proposal is acceptable and policy compliant in the above regards.
+On balance, taking into account the 2 bedroom dwelling and proximity to London Road, it is not considered that parking conditions or highways safety would be materially harmed.
+Highways have raised no objection to the proposal.

+7.31 The development is therefore acceptable and policy compliant in this respect.